 MAKE THE PAN SAUCE

-Keeping the pan on the heat (with the remaining butter and oil), add the grated garlic.
+Keeping the pan on the heat (with the remaining butter and oil), add the grated Garlic.
 Fry for 30-60 seconds, until fragrant, shifting constantly.
 Add the white wine and leave to reduce until almost all evaporated.
 Pour in the diluted stock and bring to a simmer for 5-6 minutes until thickened slightly.
-Season with a squeeze of Lemon juice, salt and pepper.
-Add the cooked orzo, ½ the chopped parsley and ½ the rinsed spinach.
+Season with a squeeze of lemon juice, salt and pepper.
+Add the cooked orzo, ½ the chopped Parsley and ½ the rinsed spinach.
 Mix until fully combined.

 FRESHNESS